seivan/SHActionSheetBlocks/Example/Pods/SHObjectUserInfo/README.md

 Swizzle & Junk free
 -------------------

 No developer psyches were harmed or killed for this.
 I've noticed other similar libraries all swizzle like there is no tomorrow.
-If the API can remains the same without Swizzle, **then don't fucking Swizzle.**
+If the API can remains the same without Swizzle, **then don't Swizzle.**

 All in all; 50 loc for userInfo